New from ACTIVE: Check out our latest products here

 Do Not Use Dryer Sheets on Lingerie

-Dryer sheets leave a layer of chemicals on your lingerie and that can lead to skin irritation.
+Dryer sheets will leave a layer of chemicals on your lingerie and that can lead to skin irritation.
 Not only that but it would also stink up your garments by trapping in body oils, sweat, and odors.

 Alternatives to Dryer Sheets